 You may get a high temperature, headache, chills, and muscle and joint pain with some bisphosphonate treatments.
 This usually only lasts around 24 hours and should go away after the first or second treatment.

 Feeling sick (nausea) and being sick (vomiting)

 You may feel or be sick after having bisphosphonates.
 This shouldn’t last for more than a few days.
-If it does carry on, your doctor or nurse can give you anti-sickness medicines which will help.
+It is more common with zoledronic acid and risedronate sodium than with alendronic acid.

 Loss of appetite

-Some men may get slighly more joint, muscle or bone pain when using bisphosphonates.
-Pain-relieving drugs can help until the pain improves.
-Speak to your doctor or nurse if the pain doesn’t improve after a few days.
+Some men get slightly more joint, muscle or bone pain when using bisphosphonates.
+This can happen with most bisphosphonates, but is more common with alendronic acid.
+The pain can begin days or months after starting treatment.
+Pain-relieving drugs can help, but speak to your doctor or nurse if the pain doesn’t improve after a few days.

 Bisphosphonates can change how well your kidneys work.
-You will have regular tests to check this.
-In those cases, these changes may not be serious, and your kidneys will return to normal if you stop using bisphosphonates.
+These changes could be serious, so you’ll have regular blood tests to check this.
+Your kidneys will return to normal if you stop using bisphosphonates.